 Meningitis remains a universal public health challenge in countries around the world.
-The global number of deaths due to meningitis was estimated at around 300,000 in 2015.

 1.Eliminate meningitis epidemics

 2.Reduce cases and deaths from vaccine-preventable meningitis

 What has the project achieved?

-Meningitis Research Foundation organised a three-day residential summit of leading experts in meningitis and septicaemia to start a process to create an action plan to 2030 aligned to the UN Sustainable Development Goals.
+In 2018, Meningitis Research Foundation organised a three-day residential summit of leading experts in meningitis and septicaemia to start a process to create an action plan to 2030 aligned to the UN Sustainable Development Goals.